wiseweb-works/rueckwand24-slider-task/README.md

 ## 🧪 Development

-You can run the project locally in two ways, in both cases don't forget to edit the `.env.example` file as `.env.local`:
+You can run the project locally in two ways:

 ### 1. Using npm (with Turbopack):